miptleha/react-bootstrap-sample/README.md

 Test application for studying the capabilities of the component library [React Bootstrap](https://react-bootstrap.netlify.app/).

-The library allows you to quickly create pages with standard elements.

 ![Site image](app.png)

 | Component  | Created in (minutes) |